SandraCoburn/microservicesReact/README.md

 # microservicesReact

-Microservices with Node JS and React
+Microservices with Node JS and React.
+Building a little app from scratch.

+## Tech Stack

+- `React`
+  - Generate a new React App using Create-React-App
+- `Node JS`
+  - Create an Express-based project for the `Posts` Service
+  - Create an Express-based project for the `Comments` Service
+- `Docker`
+- `Kubernetes`

 ##### Services